Diplôme d'études universitaires générales: From 1993 to 1997

 Between 1993 and 1997, the DEUG was governed by the decree of 26 May 1992.
 This applies from the start of 1993 (Reform Jospin).

 This DEUG was open to any holder of Baccalauréat or equivalent.
-It was organized in two levels.
+It was organized into two levels.
 The lessons are grouped by modules.
 The first year included a tutorial.
 Universities should organize two examination sessions per year.

 Only three annual entrants were allowed to graduate unless exceptions.

 Students of institut universitaire professionnalisé also received a DEUG at the end of their first year.